You are at disneywizard.angelfire.com/photo3.html.

 Time in a bottle, canned 4D — seven side-by side pairs were cycled left to right to left five frames per second (frame rate: 200ms=2decaseconds=5/sec. )

-The entire assembly was horizontally aligned to the edge of the gray speaker box as it comes to a point along it's right edge.
 I had to alternate between standard fit right image to 1280x480 canvas, copy left image, anchor right with click in position of best guess of center of left image, paste left image, adjust to landmark, (in this case point on right edge of speaker box), anchor, save, crop, save.

 After all of that then I scaled the whole thing to 1/4 of the 4MB image by halving the vertical pixels (which automatically scales the horizontal axis, when linked.) and saved the 'small' version gif.